-While making the decision to get a divorce can be difficult, it’s equally important to decide which path for the divorce process is the right one for you and your current spouse.
+While making the decision to get a divorce can be difficult, it’s equally important to decide which path for the divorce process is the right one for you and your current spouse, to do this there are divorce lawyers who might be able to help you explore the different options are out there for you.
 There are three options:

 It important to understand the interworking’s of each option before making a decision.
 For example, “trying” mediation in an attempt to save money could land you directly in a litigation battle without the opportunity to give the collaborative process a shot which may have been the right choice in the first place.

 In working with our clients, we have seen mediation work for some couples and not for others.
 For couples that can make medication work, it is usually the preferred method because it provides a couple with the more control over the timeline of the divorce process, more choices, and it’s usually the least costly of the three options.

 Litigation is where each side “lawyers up” and you do battle in court.
 We have seen litigations that go on for years costing tens of thousands of dollars in legal fees on both sides.
 What many people don’t realize is only about 5% of all divorce cases end in a judge’s ruling.
 Instead, approximately 95% of the divorce cases end in a settlement between the two soon to be ex-spouses.
 So the obvious question is “why should a couple use their martial assets to pay large attorney fees if they can just reach an agreement themselves?”